 STAT:4540 Statistical Learning 3 s.h.

 Introduction to supervised and unsupervised statistical learning, with a focus on regression, classification, and clustering; methods will be applied to real data using appropriate software; supervised learning topics include linear and nonlinear (e.g., logistic) regression, linear discriminant analysis, cross-validation, bootstrapping, model selection, and regularization methods (e.g., ridge and lasso); generalized additive and spline models, tree-based methods, random forests and boosting, and support-vector machines; unsupervised learning topics include principal components and clustering.
 Requirements: an introductory statistics course and a regression course.
 Recommendations: prior exposure to programming and/or software, such as R, SAS, and Matlab.
-Same as IGPI:4540.
+Same as BAIS:4540, DATA:4540, IGPI:4540.

 STAT:4560 Statistics for Risk Modeling I 3 s.h.

-Theory and applications of general linear models, generalized linear models, and regression-based time series models; emphasis on parameter estimation, variable selection, and diagnostic checking for these models, and their use for statistical inference and prediction; practical implementations of these models to analyze actuarial and financial data.
+Simple linear regression, multiple linear regression, model diagnostics, linear models from a statistical learning perspective, generalized linear models, and implementations of these models on real data.
 Prerequisites: STAT:4101 with a minimum grade of C+ or STAT:5101 with a minimum grade of C+.

 STAT:4580 Data Visualization and Data Technologies 3 s.h.